 Author’s names should include first name (or initials), middle name (or initials), and last name.
 For each author, information on their affiliation is also required.
-This should include the name of the department (where appropriate) and university or organization, as well as the location including city, state/province (where applicable), and country.
+This should include the name of the department (where appropriate) and university or organization, as well as the city and country.
 One author should be designated as the “corresponding author,” and an email address should also be included for this author.

 The paper must include an abstract that does not exceed 350 words.
 This abstract should include information on the objectives, methods, results and major conclusions of the work.
 Citations should not be used in the abstract.

-During the online submission process, authors will be requested to provide 8-10 keywords for the paper.
+Authors are requested to provide 8-10 keywords for the manuscript.

 Body of the article

-Papers reporting original research should be organised in sections entitled Introduction, Materials and Methods, Results and Discussion.
+Papers reporting original research should be organised in sections entitled Introduction, Materials and Methods, Results, Discussion and Conclusions.

 Review articles may deviate from this format.